The InspireNet Community

 - Promote a culture of enquiry and action,

-- Animate discussion about nursing’s needs to develop an informed workforce that values and uses findings of research involving health care delivery,
+- Animate discussion about healthcare's needs to develop an informed workforce that values and uses findings of research involving health care delivery,

-- Develop capacity among nurses to engage in nursing health services research and to collaborate with others on multidisciplinary and interprofessional research teams,
+- Develop capacity among clinicians to engage in health services research and to collaborate on multidisciplinary and interprofessional research teams,

 - Be a catalyst for innovation and collaboration provincially, inter-provincially and nationally, and

-- Provide a venue for collaborative leadership and provincial planning and priority setting among nurses and others engaged in health services research.
+- Provide a venue for collaborative leadership and provincial planning and priority setting among those engaged in health services research.

-The new initiative of a BC nursing health services research (HSR) network is funded for five years (Nov 2009-Oct 2014) through the Michael Smith Foundation for Health Research (MSFHR) via its BC Nursing Research Initiative (BCNRI).
+The initiative of a BC health health services research (HSR) network is funded for five years (Nov 2009-2015) through the Michael Smith Foundation for Health Research (MSFHR) via its BC Nursing Research Initiative (BCNRI).
 This initiative received $8 million from government to support practice-relevant health services research related to the nursing workforce.
 The network’s MSFHR funding is $200K in years 1 & 2; $250K in years 3-5.

 Teams' members are be able to interact frequently via the network website and electronic communities of practice (e-CoP).
 InspireNet has adopted the e-CoP model as one well suited to the membership of Action Teams and Coordinating Teams.
 Organizations such as a health authority or educational institution can self-identify or be invited to step forward and take the lead or co-lead an Action Team.
 Each Action Team needs a leader or co-leaders who are supported by their organizations to take on the role.
 See the InspireNet Governance and Operating Model for more information.